shamasis/handlebars-quick/README.md

 </html>
 ```

-> Note that by default by default `Handlebars.quick` expects the template file's name to have a `.hbs` extension and the
+> Note that by default `Handlebars.quick` expects the template file's name to have a `.hbs` extension and the
 > specification file to have `.json` extension.
 It also expects the file to stay in a path relative to the URL.
 You can
 > configure these behaviours in `Handlebars.quick.options` object.